 (d) What impurity is present in a black diamond?

 Copper oxide present in black diamond is impurity.

 (e) Explain the softness of graphite with reference to its structure.

-Each carbon atoms is linked with three neighboring carbon atoms in a graphite molecule.
+Each carbon atoms is linked with three neighbouring carbon atoms in a graphite molecule.
 Thus forming a hexagonal arrangement of atoms.
-These hexagonal grouping of carbon atoms are arranged as layers or sheets piled on the top of other.
+These hexagonal grouping of carbon atoms are arranged as layers or sheets piled on the top of others.
 The layers are held together by weak forces such that they can slide over one another.
 That is why graphite is soft.